The Merger-Driven Formation of Classical Low Surface Brightness Galaxies in Romulus25: Results

 We find that there is no discernible difference between the star formation histories of bulge+disk LSB galaxies and their comparison sample and only a very slight tendency for pure disk LSB galaxies to assemble their stellar populations earlier than their HSB counterparts.
 Both pure disk and irregular LSB galaxies have star formation histories that deviate very little from a constant rate of star formation.
 This finding is supported by multiple observational studies: it is generally agreed upon that LSB galaxies have formed stars at a low but steady rate for approximately a Hubble time \citep[e.g.,][]{bell2000,wyder2009,schombert2013,schombert2014spitzer,lei2018}.
 Because of this near-constant star formation rate, we see the greatest difference between the star formation histories of LSB and HSB galaxies in the irregular galaxies, where HSB galaxies tend to grow more slowly until z$\sim$1 and then rapidly catch up to the LSB galaxies.

-For higher mass LSB galaxies, where we see a difference is less in the rate or time at which stars form, but in \textit{where} they form.
+For pure disk and bulge+disk LSB galaxies, where we see a difference is less in the rate or time at which stars form, but in \textit{where} they form.
 In the top panels of Figure \ref{fig:profs}, we show cumulative star formation as a function of radius for our classical LSB galaxies and their mass-matched late-type central HSB galaxy counterparts.
 As in Figure \ref{fig:csfh}, we plot the median profile and the interquartile range for each sample.
 Profiles are normalized to the total star formation rate of each individual galaxy and scaled by each galaxy's virial radius in order to allow us to directly compare the shapes and extents of profiles across different samples.

 In each of our subsamples, star formation is considerably more extended in LSB galaxies than in HSB galaxies.
 This provides a natural explanation for their low surface brightnesses: if an HSB galaxy and an LSB galaxy have the same stellar mass, the same number of stars will be spread over a larger area in the LSB galaxy, resulting in lower stellar surface densities and therefore lower surface brightnesses.
-This is very similar to what we see in the ultra-diffuse galaxies in \textsc{Romulus25} \citep{wright2021}.
+This is very similar to what we see in the field ultra-diffuse galaxies in \textsc{Romulus25} \citep{wright2021}.

 In the bulge+disk sample, we see a slight deficit of star formation in LSB galaxies even within the bulge region.
 This is also true in an absolute sense: the specific star formation rates within the inner 500 pc of LSB galaxies are lower than those within the inner 500 pc of HSB galaxies.
 This is not necessarily what we would expect, as bulge-dominated LSB galaxies are traditionally thought to have typical HSB bulges embedded in extended low surface brightness disks that have evolved largely independently of one another \citep[e.g.,][]{Beijersbergen1999,Barth2007,Lelli2010,Morelli2012}.
 This slight difference between the bulges of HSB galaxies and the bulges of LSB galaxies provides further evidence that there is a greater evolutionary connection between the bulges and disks of individual galaxies, in agreement with observational findings from e.g., \citet{Galaz2006} and \citet{Saburova2021}.
 We discuss this further in Section \ref{col}.